lpmdiaz/Assortativity.jl/README.md

 [1] Newman, M. E. J. (2003).
 Mixing patterns in networks. *Physical Review E*, 67(2), 13. ([doi](https://doi.org/10.1103/PhysRevE.67.026126))

 [2] Stumpf, P. S., Smith, R. C. G., Lenz, M., Schuppert, A., Müller, F.-J., Babtie, A. C., Thalia, E. C., Stumpf, M. P. H., Please, C. P., Howison, S. D., Arai, F. and MacArthur, B. D. (2017).
 Stem cell differentiation as a non-Markov stochastic process. *Cell Systems*, 5(3), 268–282.  ([doi](https://doi.org/10.1016/j.cels.2017.08.009))

+## Note

+Also included is the file `assortativity.pdf`, a poster that was presented at the EMBO workshop [*Network inference in biology and disease*](http://meetings.embo.org/event/19-network-inference) that took place at the Telethon Institute of Genetics and Medicine in Pozzuoli, Italy in September 2019.